abhilash1in/aws-secrets-manager-action/README.md

 | `false`      | `dev_foo` = `{ "bar": "baz" }`                   | `DEV_FOO` = `{ "bar": "baz" }`                      | Not parsed                                                                              |

 - `disable-warnings`
-  - If `disable-warnings: true`, warnings regarding POSIX compliance in GitHub Actions output will be suppressed.
+  - If `disable-warnings: true`, warnings regarding POSIX compliance in GitHub Actions output will be suppressed. **This is turned on by default as we've seen no issues from this**.

 #### Note: